compomics/ms2rescore/README.md

 - Python 3.7 on Linux
 - If the option `run_percolator` is set to True, [Percolator](https://github.com/percolator/percolator/) needs to be callable with the `percolator` command (tested with version 3.02.1)
+- To run MSGFPlus within the pipeline, the MSGFPlus jar file is required.

 ## Installation
 Clone this repository.
 This includes the submodules